ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### File - size in MB

+!!! info ""
-> The size of the file associated with the Radarr item in megabytes.
+    The size of the file associated with the Radarr item in megabytes.

 - Key: Radarr.fileSize
 - Availability: movies